 Now that you know how to conduct an advanced search on Twitter, let’s look at some of its use cases.
 There are a lot of different ways in which advanced searches can help you.
 The more combinations of search functions that you try, the more diverse the results you’ll get.

-Here are just a few examples to give you a sense of real-life uses of Twitter advanced search.
+Here are just a few examples to give you a sense of real-life uses of Twitter's advanced search.

 Sentiment Analysis

-One practical way in which you can and should use Twitter advanced search is to conduct a sentiment analysis for your brand.
+One practical way in which you can and should use Twitter's advanced search is to conduct a sentiment analysis for your brand.

 To do this, simply search for brand mentions during the period when your Twitter marketing initiatives were executed.
-Analyse the results to see what people were saying about your brand or campaign.
+Analyze the results to see what people were saying about your brand or campaign.
+Alternatively, you can use sentiment analysis tools for a more effective search.

 Lead Generation